Ho-Ro/ezusb_gpif_compiler/README.md

 # HowTo: Create GPIF waveform files for the `gpif-compiler`

-The examples in this directory are based on the real hardware of the Hantek6022BE, this is a cheap digital storage scope.
+The examples in the directory `ẀVF` are based on the real hardware of the Hantek6022BE, this is a cheap digital storage scope.
 It consists mainly of an EzUSB with a dual channel 8-bit ADC [AD9288](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9288.pdf).
 The ADC can operate on variable clock frequencies (20kHz..48MHz) coming from either the IFCLK or CTL2 output of the EzUSB to sample signals of different speeds.